Skip to main content

 Guide

-...purposes of isolating one specific DNA sequence.
-This obstacle has been overcome by the field of recombinant ...barcode, and amplified.
-These DNA fragments are attached to a glass slide so that different fragments of...are spatially separated from each other.
-These attached DNA templates are then amplified again producing...
+...of recombinant DNA technology has overcome this obstacle by enabling the preparation of more manageable...barcode, and amplified.
+These DNA fragments are attached to a glass slide so that different fragments of..., or templates, are spatially separated.
+These attached DNA templates are then amplified again, producing...

 5. Chemogenetics Guide